Tatenda-Prince/Terraform-Deploying-Scalable-Secure-Multi-AZ-Infrastructure-for-High-Availability/README.md

 ## Congratulations!

-ou’ve successfully completed “Terraform Auto Scaling”.
+We’ve successfully completed “Terraform Auto Scaling”.
 You’ve learned how to leverage Terraform to build a reliable and scalable cloud infrastructure that can handle high traffic loads and maintain uptime, even in the event of failures in individual components.

 # Clean up